Willie P. Mangum: Marriage and family

-Mangum married Charity Alston Cain in 1819.
+Mangum married Charity Alston Cain of Pleasant Grove Plantation in 1819.
 They had five children.
 Their only son died in July 1861 at the First Battle of Bull Run, a month before his father.

 His slave plantation was known as Walnut Hall.
 A 1931 biography of John Chavis noted that Mangum had allowed his former teacher to be buried on his land.
 The gravesite was found in 1988 by the John Chavis Historical Society, and is now marked as the "Old Cemetery" on maps of Hill Forest.